tribut/tools/README.md

  * **Platzhalter** (German)

-   Find words matching certain puzzles ("number of letters, 3rd letter is D, build from a certain set").
+   Find words matching certain puzzles ("number of letters, 3rd letter is D, built from a certain set").
 This kind of problem is popular among TV call-in shows, in Germany this was especially true for the now-defunct *9live* station.

    [Try the online demo](https://extern.tribut.de/platzhalter)